Spyker C8: Aileron (2009–2015)

-Aileron Spyder (2009–2016)
+Aileron Spyder (2009–2015)

 A Spyker C8 Aileron pulling away from the start of the Goodwood Festival of Speed hillclimb in 2009.

 A convertible version of the C8 Aileron was unveiled later in 2009 at the Pebble Beach Concours d'Elegance.
 Aside from the retractable roof, the dimensions and powertrain of the Aileron Spyder are identical to those of the standard Aileron.
 The Aileron Spyder would replace the original C8 Spyder, which had been in production since 2000.

 Aileron LM85 (2018)

 To commemorate the end of the production of C8 Aileron models with the introduction of the Preliator, Spyker built three Aileron LM85 cars.
 As with the previous Laviolette LM85s, the Aileron LM85s are styled after the Spyker racing livery, though each of the three Aileron LM85 examples produced came with a distinct color scheme.
 The LM85 is the only Aileron model to feature Spyker's more powerful 4.2L supercharged Audi V8 producing 525 hp.

+In January 2026, a Spyker enthusiast named Jasper den Dopper, along with Luxembourgish coachbuilder Milan Moraday and German tuner R Company, managed to revive the Spyker Aileron LM85 in which the company originally conceived many years ago but never finalized.